This post may contain affiliate links. Please see my disclosure policy for details.

 Although you may be a little out of breath to reach the top, the views are well worth climbing for.

 The peak of the staircase provides a fabulous, photogenic view of Edinburgh Castle.
 It’s the perfect location for Instagram-friendly snaps and a unique angle of the Castle without the crowds too.

 I had been to Edinburgh on many occasions, but never visited this spot until I saw it on Instagram last year!
 So, I made a sunrise mission to capture some photos here this time.

 In this complete guide to the Vennel Edinburgh, I’ll take you through the backstory, how to find it, the best time to visit, and some photography tips!

 The Vennel is essentially an old steep staircase that has been squished between two buildings in Grass Market.

-The reason why this viewpoint is so great, is that not only is it photogenic with the old lamppost and historic buildings, you also don’t get the masses of crowds that the Royal Mile pulls in.
+The reason why this viewpoint is so great is that not only is it photogenic with the old lamppost and historic buildings, but you also don’t get the masses of crowds that the Royal Mile pulls in.

 Plus, you can really see just how high the castle is on top of Castle Hill!